cdt-data-science/cluster-scripts/guides/ilcc_cluster_quick_start_07_10_24.md

 __At a minimum, it would be very helpful if you can do these THREE tasks:__

- 1. Check you can SSH into `ilcc-cluster.inf.ed.ac.uk`.
+ 1. Check you can ssh into `mlp.inf.ed.ac.uk`.
 This will probably need to be from a DICE machine or a machine within the Informatics VPN (setup help for this is below).
     - If you cannot access this machine, please file a [Support ticket](https://www.inf.ed.ac.uk/systems/support/form/).
 You’ll be limited during the talk/demo if you cannot experience the cluster for yourself.
-    - If you are not comfortable with shell access then read this [MIT guide](https://missing.csail.mit.edu/) for shells and [here](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server) for SSH.
+    - If you are not comfortable with shell access then read this [MIT guide](https://missing.csail.mit.edu/) for shells and [here](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server) for ssh.

  2. Clone the [cluster-scripts](https://github.com/cdt-data-science/cluster-scripts) repository into your own workspace using Git.
     - We will use resources within this repository during the session so make sure you have it now.